wingillis/init-scripts/README.md

 # init-scripts
-Shell scripts used to initialize command windows
+Shell scripts used to initialize command windows.